 Cost of living survey

-Help us improve the Cost of living support in Barking and Dagenham - Take part in our survey for a chance to win £500!
+Help us improve the cost of living support in Barking and Dagenham by taking part in our survey.
+Your feedback is invaluable in enhancing the support we offer!

 Barking and Dagenham is the proud home of many high-achieving black individuals.
 The ‘Hall of Fame’ celebrates the exceptional achievements of individuals of African and Caribbean heritage with links to the borough across a range of sectors from sport to art and culture, to volunteering and community action.